Montenegrin First League: Performance by club

-Budućnost has won most titles, five in total; it is the only club which finished as a champion or runner-up more than 10 times.
-FK Lovćen is the only team which finished as a runner-up but never won any title.
+Budućnost has won most titles, seven in total; it is the only club which finished as a champion or runner-up more than 10 times.
+FK Lovćen, FK Mornar and OFK Petrovac have all finished as a runner-up but never won any title.

 Top scorers

 Every season, the best scorer of Prva CFL is awarded with Radio Montenegro Trophy.

 The most goals during a single season were scored by Ivan Bošković (28) during the season 2009–10.
-In two seasons, two players were joint top-scorers. Žarko Korać and Admir Adrović are the only players who were top-scorers in two seasons.
+In two seasons, two players were joint top-scorers. Žarko Korać (4) and Admir Adrović (2) are the only players who were top-scorers in multiple seasons.
 The majority of top scorers during the single seasons were from Budućnost (4), followed by 3 which played for Sutjeska, OFK Titograd and Zeta.